uriahpissalidis/leetcode_easy/README.md

 -Added a python solution to leetcode #804 on 07/07/22, Unique Morse Code Words <br>
 -Added a python solution to leetcode #1844 on 07/09/22, Replace All Digits with Characters <br>
 -Added a python solution to leetcode #1967 on 07/12/22, Number of Strings That Appear as Substrings in Word <br>
+-Added a python solution to leetcode #832 on 07/12/22, Flipping an Image <br>